ninepark/docs-korean-docutils/docutils/docs/ref/doctree_ko.rst

     refid_   CDATA     #IMPLIED

-The title_ and problematic_ elements directly employ the ``%refid.att;`` parameter entity in their attribute lists.
+The 제목_ and problematic_ elements directly employ the ``%refid.att;`` parameter entity in their attribute lists.

 Via `%reference.atts;`_, the ``%refid.att;`` parameter entity is